Prayer By Heart

-Prayer is the deepest function in our faith system.
-A tool that was given to us to keep our close relationship with our LORD through His Son Jesus Christ.
+Prayer is the most profound function in our faith system.
+We are given a tool to keep our close relationship with our LORD through His Son, Jesus Christ.

-As it says in the Bible, trust in the Lord with all your heart and lean not to your own insight.
+As it says in the Bible, trust the Lord with all your heart and lean not to your own insight.
 This is a spoken word, and we are clothed with the Armor of God to defend the wall of our kingdom of faith and struggle not to our hope and the miracle of love.
-The greatest weapon we possess will be so powerful and unto victory, the enemy will declare us the unbeatable soldiers of God, the Almighty.
-If we focus to love one another through faith and hope, evil thoughts and temptations will depart.
+The greatest weapon we possess will be so powerful, and unto victory, the enemy will declare us the unbeatable soldiers of God, the Almighty.
+If we focus on loving one another through faith and hope, evil thoughts and temptations will depart.

 To grow with Him in prayers is the most delightful experience we could ever have.
 There is power in prayer.
 The power by which the Christian life is to be lived.
 Prayers strengthen our hope and equip us with understanding and knowledge of Him that provided all things around us.
 He is the Alpha and the Omega, the beginning and the end.

-Probably you already heard from some other congregation leaders, Christian teachers, and/or preachers that there are many ways too effective prayers.
+Probably you already heard from some other congregation leaders, Christian teachers, and preachers that there are many ways to effective prayers.
 How is that so?
-All prayers are effective when your heart is full of faith, joy, trust, love, unshaken hopes so that what you’re praying for will be granted.
-If you have all these pillars of our existence, look around and the answer is at hand.
+All prayers are effective when your heart is full of faith, joy, trust, love, and unshaken hopes so that what you’re praying for will be granted.
+So if you have all these pillars of our existence, look around, and the answer is at hand.

 God of our existence can provide all the answers to all kinds of requests, all in positive ways.
-Sometimes a NO means a YES but we just don’t see the answer right in front of our eyes.
-Prayer heals our financial worries, it brings prosperity; health and wealth, and heals our physical, emotional, relationship with the family, friends, work, and the whole nine yards.
-Struggling in our spiritual whereabouts, we can name all our prayer requests that we can think of and it boils down to selfishness, not selflessness.
-What I want, not what they need, what I needed, and not what they wanted.
+Sometimes a NO means a YES, but we don’t see the answer right in front of our eyes.
+Prayer heals our financial worries, prosperity, health, and wealth, and heals our physical and emotional relationships with family, friends, work, and the whole nine yards.
+Struggling with our spiritual whereabouts, we can name all our prayer requests that we can think of, and it boils down to selfishness, not selflessness.
+What I want, not what they need, what I need, and not what they wanted.

-Our Lord Jesus Christ thought His disciples how to pray.
-A very simple and non-babbling, short, and not long, meaningful, and not lustful prayer.
-Prayer brings us to a wonderful relationship with the LORD and we can experience our personal relationship with Him through fervent prayer, sincere and no malice, from the heart and not from the mouth.
-God looks in our hearts not what we wear, not the flowery words we are saying; whether kneeling or standing will not add flavor to His preferences and understanding of our requests.
+Our Lord Jesus Christ taught His disciples how to pray.
+A straightforward, non-babbling, short, and not long, meaningful, and not lustful prayer.
+Prayer brings us to a beautiful relationship with the LORD.
+We can experience our relationship with Him through fervent prayer, sincere and no malice, from the heart and not from the mouth.
+God looks in our hearts, not what we wear, not the flowery words we say; whether kneeling or standing will not add flavor to His preferences and understanding of our requests.